JoshuaBleek/DNS-Threat-Analysis/README.md

 - `/var/log/named`: Path to the DNS log file to be analyzed (yours may differ from mine depending on configuration)
 - `whitelist_tlds.txt`: Path to the whitelist file containing whitelisted TLDs
-- `malicious_domains.txt`: Path to the file containing known malicious domains
+- `malicious_domains.txt`: Path to the file containing known malicious domains (to ensure up to date list you may want to use cron job)
-- `top-1m.csv`: Path to the CSV file containing the top 1 million domains
+- `top-1m.csv`: Path to the CSV file containing the top 1 million domains (to ensure up to date list you may want to use cron job)

 ## Contributing